Running From the Hip: Hip Flexor Stretches More Flexibility & Extension

 The hip flexors may also create further issues.
 If the hip flexors are tight, they result in limited hip extension and may create excessive extension in the lower spine.
 Consequently, your running motion becomes inefficient.

 So how can you prevent these common issues from happening?
+This is where a hip flexor stretch can help.

 Using Hip Flexor Strengthening Exercises and Stretches to Prevent Pain